teralyze/dotfiles/README.md

 ## .bashrc and .blerc
 > [!WARNING]
-> MAKE SURE TO BACK UP YOUR .BASHRC BEFORE YOU USE MINE, I DON'T WANT YOU TO LOSE YOUR CONFIG!!
+> MAKE SURE TO BACK UP YOUR .BASHRC BEFORE YOU USE MINE, I DON'T WANT YOU TO LOSE YOUR CONFIG!

 Stow won't add these files to your home so you should move them manually.
 You'll need to use bash and install ble.sh for these to work as well.

 ## GTK and QT themes